top of page

 3. Independent Learning:

 - Participants should be self-learners, as no coaching will be provided during the competition.
+There will be mentorship programs bi-weekly to clear your questions and give guidance.

 4. Equipment: